 One of my kids has some auto-immune diseases, and food allergies.
-He also learns very differently from my other kids, but is brilliant.
+He also learns very differently from my other kids, but he’s is brilliant.
 He’s the bald kid in the pictures, and I write about that journey sometimes too.
 He’s now growing so tall, and when I hear him talking on the other side of the house I think it’s my husband talking.
 This blog isn’t about him, but the things that came along with this child changed me as a mother.
 About 4 years ago I was in a car accident and now live in chronic pain that has to be managed as well.
 That also changed me in many ways.

 I homeschool my kids.
 I love homeschooling, and it’s a huge passion of mine, but I wouldn’t say I’m a homeschooling evangelist, as some of my very best friends school their kids differently.
 I never wanted to homeschool.
 I used to be against homeschooling.
 God totally changed my heart on that one, and humbled me more than I like to talk about.
 We have been homeschooling for 8 years.
 We are in our 2nd year of Classical Conversations which is a nationwide homeschooling program.
 I’m a tutor in the program, and love teaching my class of 4-6th graders about writing, grammar, and math.